Christopher W. Fry, Attorney

 Mr. Fry received his law degree from the University of Colorado Law School (J.D.).
 He has a B.A. from Columbia University in the City of New York, where he earned a double major in Economics and Middle Eastern Languages and Cultures.
 Prior to entering law school, Mr. Fry worked as a strategic business consultant for a number of Fortune 500 companies.
 During law school, Mr. Fry earned academic awards for his natural resource work and served as Editor-in-Chief of the Colorado Journal of International and Environmental Law and Policy, (now the Colorado Natural Resources, Energy & Environmental Law Review).
 Mr. Fry also participated in the Criminal Defense Law Clinic while at CU.

 Mr. Fry believes in giving back to his community and is an active volunteer in several non-profit organizations.
-Mr. Fry currently serves as a Member of the Board of Directors for The Growing Project, a Fort Collins based 501(c)(3) organization.
-Mr. Fry has held various leadership positions on the Board over the past ten years.
+Mr. Fry served as a Member of the Board of Directors for The Growing Project, a Fort Collins based 501(c)(3) organization, holding several leadership positions from 2009-2023.

-The Firm was recognized by the Colorado Supreme Court for providing over 40 hours of pro-bono services to low income clients in 2016 and 50 hours in 2017 and 2018.
+The Firm was recognized by the Colorado Supreme Court for providing over 40 hours of pro-bono services to low income clients in 2016 and 50 hours yearly in 2017 through 2022.

 National Judicial College, Hydrologic Modeling Benchbook: Dividing the Waters (Christopher W. Fry & Dan Luecke, eds.
 2010).